 Once the account entry process is completed for all accounts, compare the total opening balance equity to the sum of all beginning equity accounts listed in the prior account balances.
 If the balances match, then the initial entry of accounts was accurate.
 If not, then review the initial account balances entry to see if there was a data entry error.

-This article will describe what opening balance equity is, why it exists, and how to close it out so that your balance sheets are presentable to banks, auditors, and even potential investors.
+This article will describe opening balance equity, why it exists, and how to close it out so that your balance sheets are presentable to banks, auditors, and potential investors.

 What Is Opening Balance Equity?